|Nutrition Facts (per serving)|

 4 large scallions, finely chopped

 1 cup corn, fresh, frozen, or canned

 2 tablespoons olive oil, for frying

 Gather the ingredients.

 Drain the beans, then mash them well with a fork or a potato masher.
-Add the remaining ingredients, except the oil and mix until well combined.
+Add the carrot, onion, potatoes, scallions, corn, and garlic salt, and mix until well combined.
 The mixture will be thick, and you may want to use your hands to help pull it all together.

-Heat about two tablespoons of olive oil and cook each patty until the veggie burgers are done, about 3 minutes on each side.
+Heat about 2 tablespoons of olive oil and cook each patty until the veggie burgers are done, about 3 minutes on each side.

 Serve on burger buns with your choice of toppings.